 GI NURSES CONNECT

-GI NURSES CONNECT is an initiative of COR2ED, supported by an Independent Educational Grant from Bayer and from Eisai Europe Limited.
+GI NURSES CONNECT is an initiative of COR2ED, supported by Independent Educational Grants from Bayer and Eisai Europe Limited.

 Other programmes of interest